 Teaches Children About Earning Respect

-In Little Ray & Shark Patch Things Up, a stingray and a shark earn respect in a shark bait feeding frenzy adventure involving a boating family while nobody is shark fishing.
+In Little Ray & Shark Patch Things Up, a stingray and a shark earn respect during a frenzied encounter.
+This V. R. Duin adventure helps sharks' woeful reputations.